Inflation (2025): Future Probes of Inflation

 Finally we note that future gravitational wave experiments such as the Laser Interferometer Space Antenna (LISA) will be sensitive to a stochastic gravitational wave background, including tensor perturbations produced during inflation or induced by large primordial density perturbations on small scales after inflation~\cite{LISACosmologyWorkingGroup:2022jok}, which could provide constraints on inflationary perturbations on smaller scales.

 {\bf Acknowledgements}

-The authors are grateful to Vincent Vennin for preparing Fig.~\ref{inflation:fig:Bayes} for this review.
-The work of J.E.~was supported in part by the UK STFC research grant ST/X000753/1.
+The work of J.E.~was supported in part by the UK STFC research grant ST/T000759/1.
 The work of D.W.~was supported in part by the UK STFC research grant ST/W001225/1.